awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-schedule-options.md

 ------

 This maintenance window runs just once, at 3:55 PM UTC time on July 7, 2020\.
-The maintenance window is enabled to run up to five hours, as needed, but new tasks are prevented from starting two hours before the end of the maintenance window period\.
+The maintenance window is allowed to run up to five hours, as needed, but new tasks are prevented from starting two hours before the end of the maintenance window period\.

 ## Example 4: Specify the number of schedule offset days for a maintenance window<a name="schedule-example-schedule-offset"></a>